Stef997/2020_finalProject/README.md

 - https://github.com/Stef997/2020_finalProject

 *****************************************************
+Run the main class with JavaFX fully configured for the environment

 Notes on Socket IO

 If the cloud load or save is not working, run the backup programs: